benhuson/Taxonomy-Images/readme.txt

 == Upgrade Notice ==

+= 0.9.1 =
+Fixes media modal not opening on newly created terms.

 = 0.9 =
 Fixes media modal for newer versions of WordPress.
 Tested up to WordPress 4.3.1 (requires 3.4+).